 Keep Your Bookshelves Outside

 Sad news for bookworms!
 Bookshelves are discouraged in feng shui, especially taller ones.
 It’s believed that it changes the aura of the space and makes it feel more like a place of work rather than rest and relaxation.
 Move the bookshelf to the living or study area for better feng shui and keep your nightstands clean and tidy as well.

 Don’t Sleep under Fixtures

 Avoid having anything that hangs above your head, whether a chandelier, a skylight, a ceiling fan, or any other design elements.
 This is considered bad feng shui and can also be distracting to your sleep.

 Whether you believe in feng shui or not, it’s undeniable that proper furniture placement and bedroom arrangement can make or break how you feel whenever you’re inside your room.

 Your bedroom is the most essential room in your house; it’s your resting place, and for some, their sanctuary.
 Keeping it organised and free from clutter isn’t just easy on the eyes.
 It also helps promote a good night’s sleep.

-With all these principles and tips in mind, why don't you give it a try?
+With all these principles and tips in mind, why don’t you give them a try?
 Who knows, it might just bring you good luck!